This section doesn’t currently include any content. Add content to this section using the sidebar.

 What is an Automatic Watch?

-An automatic watch harnesses the movement of the wearer's arm to power its mechanism.
-As the arm moves, a rotor inside the watch rotates, winding the mainspring.
-This stored energy is then released, driving the gears that keep the watch's hands moving and accurate timekeeping.
+An automatic watch harnesses the wearer’s arm’s movement to power its mechanism.
+As the arm swings, a rotor inside the watch rotates, winding the mainspring.
+This stored energy is then released, driving the gears that keep the watch’s hands moving and ensure accurate timekeeping.

 Search